Did you know that 84% of employees expect companies to provide learning and development (L&D) opportunities?

 Why retention matters for training success

-Knowledge retention is how well employees remember and apply learned concepts over time.
+Knowledge retention is how well employees remember and apply what they have learned over time.
 Retention can translate to improved productivity and stronger returns on L&D efforts, making it easier for teams to justify their spending.

-This is why modern trainers often incorporate video content into their sessions: It’s more engaging and presents real benefits for businesses — like saving L&D teams from answering the same questions repeatedly.
+This is why modern trainers often incorporate video content into their sessions: it’s more engaging and offers real benefits for businesses — such as saving L&D teams from having to answer the same questions repeatedly.
 Rather than repeat concepts, they can point employees to recordings for additional support.

 Let’s dive deeper into why video works so well for boosting knowledge retention.